 Dr. Helena Lass shared this startlingly dramatic statistic above with us in a recent conversation in her office at WellnessOrbit in Tallinn, Estonia.

 Can you imagine what that really means for us and what life would be like if we could change that number?

-When Dr. Lass shared this number with us, my mind was immediately taken back to another type of autopilot experience.
+When Dr. Lass shared this information with us, my mind was immediately taken back to another type of autopilot experience.
 I’d like to share this story with you because I think it’s instructive.